RicardoRB/dartness/docs/providers.md

 class App {}
 ```

-Dartness will now be able to resolve the dependencies of the `CitiesController` class.
+Dartness will now be able to resolve the dependencies of the `CityController` class.